-We identified two RCTs, the SAFE and mSToPS trials; characteristics of both were described in the KQ 2 section of this report and in Table 1.
-One of them (SAFE) was included in the prior review for the USPSTF, and the other (mSToPS) is new in this update.
-The mSToPS study also included a prospective cohort component.
+We identified four RCTs that reported harms of screening; all were described in the KQ 1 and KQ 2 sections of this report and are in Table 1.
+One of them (SAFE91) was included in the prior review for the USPSTF, and three (mSToPS,109 STROKESTOP,^{77, 78, 119} SCREEN-AF75) are new to this update.
+The mSToPS study also included a prospective cohort component that reports outcomes relevant to this KQ.
 Detailed study characteristics are provided in Appendix F Table 9.

-In brief, the SAFE trial randomized 50 practices to screening or no screening and further randomized participants at the screening practices to invitations to attend a nurse-led screening clinic with pulse palpation and single- and 12-lead ECG or chart reminders encouraging clinician pulse palpation.
-The mSToPS trial randomized 2,659 participants to screening with two rounds of a 14-day continuous ambulatory ECG patch or delayed monitoring (ie, no screening).
+In brief, the SAFE trial randomized 50 practices to screening or no screening and further randomized participants at the screening practices to invitations to attend a nurse-led screening clinic with pulse palpation and single- and 12-lead ECG or chart reminders encouraging clinician pulse palpation.91 The mSToPS trial randomized 2,659 participants to screening with two rounds of a 14-day continuous ambulatory ECG patch or delayed monitoring (i.e., no screening).109

 After 4 months, the delayed monitoring group received the intervention.
 Parallel to the RCT component of mSToPS, study authors assembled an observational cohort consisting of 5,318 participants matched to participants in the RCT component.
 Participants in all components (immediate monitoring, delayed monitoring, matched controls with no monitoring) were followed over 1 year in a prospective cohort study.
+STROKESTOP randomized 28,768 participants to an invitation to twice-daily intermittent ECG screening with a handheld device or to a control group.{, #11220;, #8;, #55} Lastly, SCREEN-AF randomized 856 participants to continuous ECG for a total of 4 weeks, with the addition of a home blood pressure monitor with automated AF detection to be used twice daily during each 2-week ECG monitoring period.{, #11215}